fkemps/FortiPoC-Toolkit-for-GCP/README.md

 ```

 ### Google Cloud Plaftorm preparation
 To allow controlled access to the FortiPoC instances we protect it with firewall-rules.
-Make sure default HTTP, HTTPS access to your instances is disabled.
+Make sure default access (HTTP, HTTPS) to your instances is disabled.
 Only source IP-addressess listed on `workshop-source-networks` are allowed.

 * Create a VPC Network > Firewall object called "workshop-source-networks” and allow tcp:22,80,443,514,8000,8080,8888,10000-20000,22222